sergio-hcsoft/fragile-1/docsrc/source/resources/getting_started.rst

 ----------------------

 The ``Model`` defines the policy that will be used to sample the ``Environment``.
-In this tutorial we will be using a random sapling strategy over a discrete uniform distribution.
+In this tutorial we will be using a random sampling strategy over a discrete uniform distribution.
 This means that every time we sample an action, the ``Model`` will return an integer in the range [0, N_actions] for each state.